SandBoxBible Facilitator

 There are three scriptures that I would like to mention here.
 The first I find really important and has been recorded to us by Matthew 4:4, “He answered and said, it is written, Man shall not live by bread alone, but by every word (rhema) that proceeds out of the mouth of God” (NIV).
 This word of God is rhema and we live by this word, not logos only.
 The implications are that if we just read the written word, logos, but do not wait for God to speak to us, we miss out on our daily bread to live on.
 It is when we remind God of the rhema words He gave us, that we start to see prayer being answered.
 John 6:63 and Ephesians 5:26 are also rhema and not logos.

-STEPS FOR PRACTICAL APPLICATION
+STEPS FOR PRACTICAL APPLICATION IN THE BOX

 STEP 1: Facilitator: